vossstef/tang_nano_20k_c64/README.md

 see pin configuration in .cst configuration file
 ## cartride ROM
 The bin2mi tool can be used to generate from a game ROM new pROM VHDL code (bin2mi xyz.crt xyz.mi)<br>
-From typical [.CRT](https://vice-emu.sourceforge.io/vice_17.html#SEC429) images the first 0x40 bytes need to be discarded and filesize header in .mi need to be fixed to 8192/16384.<br>Change in fpga64_buslogic.vhd (see comment) and top level (exrom = '0') needed to compile a cartrige load varaint.
+From typical [.CRT](https://vice-emu.sourceforge.io/vice_17.html#SEC429) images the first 0x40 bytes need to be discarded and filesize header in .mi need to be fixed to 8192/16384.<br>Change in fpga64_buslogic.vhd (see comment) and top level (exrom = '0') needed to compile a cartrige load varaint.<br>
+For the included Demo you need to toggle JoysKeys port by hitting Numpad '*'<br>

 ## HW circuit considerations
 **Pinmap TN20k Interfaces** <br>
  Sipeed M0S Dock, digital Joystick D9 and DualShock Gamepad connection.<br>